Contributing to Frequenz Repository Configuration¤

 This project contains Dockerfiles that can be used in the CI to test the

-Dockerfiles exist in the directory .github/containers/nox-cross-arch
+Dockerfiles exist in the directory .github/containers/nox-cross-arch, and

 follow a naming scheme so that they can be easily used in build matrices in the

-job.
+CI, in nox-cross-arch job.
 The naming scheme is:

 E.g.,